metabronx/sdcli/README.md

 * `--fingerprint TEXT`: The fingerprint associated with an existing SFTP-bucket bridge.
 This option is mutually exclusive with all other options.
 * `--bucket TEXT`: The bucket to expose via SFTP.
 This option is mutually exclusive with `--fingerprint`.
 When you supply this for the first time, you must also supply credentials.
 * `--access-key-id TEXT`: Your AWS Access Key ID.
-This must be supplied when first connectingto a bucket.
+This must be supplied when first connecting to a bucket.
 * `--secret-access-key TEXT`: Your AWS Secret Access Key.
 This must be supplied when first connecting to a bucket.
-* `--ssh-pubkey PATH`: Your public SSH key.
-This must be supplied when first connecting to abucket, and will only ever be used for local SFTP access.  [default: ~/.ssh/id_ed25519.pub]
 * `--force-restart`: By default, existing S3 bridges will not be restarted if they're already running.
 Specify this flag to override this behavior.
 This is equivalent to the `--force-recreate` flag provided Docker Compose.

 #### `sdcli s3 stop-bridge`